Snuu-Techie/Scheduling-App/README.md

 ## Scheduling-App
-A simple appointment scheduling  web application
+A simple appointment scheduling  web application Developed with php, html and css, and Sql database